awsdocs/nice-dcv-admin-guide/doc_source/manage-storage.md

 **To enable session storage on Linux**

-1. Create the folder to use for session storage\.
-For example, `/opt/session-storage/`\.
+1. Create the folder to use for session storage \(for example, `/opt/session-storage/`\)\.

 1. Configure the `storage-root` parameter\.

    1. Navigate to `/etc/dcv/` and open the `dcv.conf` with your preferred text editor\.

    1. Locate the `storage-root` parameter in the `[session-management/automatic-console-session]` section\.
-Then replace the existing path with the full path to the folder that you created in Step 1\.
+Replace the existing path with the full path to the folder that you created in step 1\.

       If there is no `storage-root` parameter in the `[session-management/automatic-console-session]` section, add it manually using the following format\.